getpelican/pelican-plugins/Readme.rst

 * (blank): Local hosted plugin is still waiting for migration work.
 * ⚠️ : Deprecated.
 Can be safely removed from this repository.
-* ❎: Externally maintained plugins that do not need explicit migration from the mono-repo.
+* ✔ : Externally maintained plugins that do not need explicit migration from the mono-repo.
 Migration work need to happen in the original owners' repo.
 * ✅: Repository has been migrated to `Pelican Plugins`_ organization.

 ================================================================  ========================================================================  ===========================================================
-Plugin                                                            Migration                                                                 Description
+Plugin                                                            ℹ️                                                                         Description
 ================================================================  ========================================================================  ===========================================================
-Ace Editor                                                        `❎ <https://github.com/mothsART/ace_editor>`_                            Replace default **<code>** by an Ace__ code editor with settings configure on pelicanconf.py.
+Ace Editor                                                        `✔  <https://github.com/mothsART/ace_editor>`_                            Replace default **<code>** by an Ace__ code editor with settings configure on pelicanconf.py.

 `Always modified <./always_modified>`_                                                                                                      Copy created date metadata into modified date for easy "latest updates" indexes